Anniston, Alabama

 Homes & Real Estate

 Options run the gamut: historic homes near downtown, mid-century pockets, new builds, and acreage in McClellan and along the forest edge.
-Quick I-20 access, medical employers, and outdoor amenities make Anniston a strong value play.
+Quick I-20 access and outdoor proximity keep Anniston a strong value play.

 Nearby Areas & Commute